autowarefoundation/autoware.universe/sensing/pointcloud_preprocessor/docs/distortion-corrector.md

 ## Purpose

-The `distortion_corrector` is a node that compensates for pointcloud distortion caused by the ego-vehicle's movement during 1 scan.
+The `distortion_corrector` is a node that compensates for pointcloud distortion caused by the ego-vehicle's movement during one scan.

 Since the LiDAR sensor scans by rotating an internal laser, the resulting point cloud will be distorted if the ego-vehicle moves during a single scan (as shown by the figure below).
 The node corrects this by interpolating sensor data using the odometry of the ego-vehicle.